-- i) Anthony Gell School is an inclusive community that welcomes and supports students with medical conditions. - ii) The school provides all students with any medical condition the same opportunities as others at school. - iii) We will help to ensure they can: - be healthy - stay safe - enjoy and achieve - make a positive contribution - achieve economic wellbeing once they left school. - iv) The school makes sure all staff understand their duty of care to children and young people in the event of an emergency.
+- i) Anthony Gell School is an inclusive community that welcomes and supports students with medical conditions. - ii) The school provides all students with any medical condition the same opportunities as others at school. - iii) We will help to ensure students can: - be healthy - stay safe - enjoy and achieve - make a positive contribution - achieve economic wellbeing once they left school. - iv) The school makes sure all staff understand their duty of care to children and young people in the event of an emergency.
 All staff will be told what to do in an emergency. - v) The school understands that certain medical conditions are serious and potentially life threatening, particularly if poorly managed or misunderstood.
-The school understands the importance of medication and care being taken as directed by healthcare professionals and parents. - vi) All staff understand the medical conditions that affect students at the school.
-Staff receive information and training on the impact medical conditions can have on students. - vii) All staff are required to read, understand and implement this policy. - viii) The school will listen to the views of students and parents.
-Students and parents can feel confident in the care they receive from the school and the level of that care meets their needs. - ix) Staff understand the medical conditions of students at the school and that they may be serious, adversely affect a child's quality of life and impact on their ability to learn. - x) All staff understand their duty of care to children and young people and know what to do in the event of an emergency. - xi) The whole school and local health community understand and support the medical conditions policy. - xii) The school understands that all children with the same medical condition will not have the same needs.
+The school understands the importance of medication and care being taken as directed by healthcare professionals and parents. - vi) Staff receive information and training on the impact medical conditions can have on students. - vii) The school will listen to the views of students and parents.
+Students and parents can feel confident in the care they receive from the school and the level of that care meets their needs. - viii) Staff seek to understand the medical conditions of students at the school and that they may be serious, adversely affect a child's quality of life and impact on their ability to learn. - ix) All staff understand their duty of care to children and young people and know what to do in the event of an emergency. - x) The whole school and local health community understand and support the medical conditions policy. - xi) The school understands that all children with the same medical condition will not have the same needs.

-xiii) The school recognises that duties in the Children and Families Act (England only), the Equality Act (England, Wales and Scotland) and the Disability Discrimination Act (Northern Ireland only) relate to children with disability or medical conditions is anticipatory.
+xii) The school recognises that duties in the Children and Families Act (England only), the Equality Act (England, Wales and Scotland) and the Disability Discrimination Act (Northern Ireland only) relate to children with disability or medical conditions is anticipatory.